forchain/user-fingerprint/manual/Introduction.md

 ### Instruction
 > Note:
-> To make it easy to be demostrated, I haven't made it cross-browser, which means it will treat different web broswers as different user, so we have no need to use two devices to perform the test, just one machine with 2 different browsers will do.
+> To make it easy to be demonstrated, I haven't made it cross-browser, which means it will treat different web browsers as a different user, so we have no need to use two devices to perform the test, just one machine with 2 different browsers will do.

 > In this case, we user Chrome to simulate UAE while Firefox to China.